 Hall led Georgia Tech to its sixth ACC championship, and second in four years under his direction, with an improbable run to the title in 2003.
 An early-round loss, combined with weather issues, forced Tech to play a triple-header on the final day of competition, with Hall guiding the Yellow Jackets to a 10-6 win over North Carolina, a 10-7 win over Florida State and a 6-5, 10-inning victory over NC State to claim the title in the first triple-header sweep in league history.

-In 2004, the Yellow Jackets captured their third ACC regular season title under Hall while the team made its fifth-straight NCAA appearance, and 10th since Hall’s arrival on the Flats.
-Tech hosted a regional for the fourth time in five years, and advanced to a super regional for the third time since 2000.
-From 2004-05, Hall directed Tech to an ACC-record 25-straight conference wins, and the Yellow Jacket skipper was awarded with his third ACC Coach of the Year award after guiding Tech to the 2005 ACC regular season and tournament titles.
+In 2004, the Yellow Jackets captured their third ACC regular season title under Hall while the team made its fifth-straight NCAA appearance and 10th since Hall’s arrival on The Flats.
+Tech hosted an NCAA Regional for the fourth time in five years and advanced to an NCAA Super Regional for the third time since 2000.
+From 2004-05, Hall directed Tech to an ACC-record 25-straight conference wins, and the Yellow Jacket skipper was awarded with his third ACC Coach of the Year award honor after guiding Tech to both the 2005 ACC regular season and tournament titles.

-Georgia Tech, which earned a top-eight national seed in the NCAA Tournament for the fourth-consecutive year, made its third-straight NCAA Super Regional appearance the following season and advanced to its third College World Series since Hall’s arrival.
-Hosting an NCAA Regional for the fifth-straight year, Tech swept through the Regional and Super Regional with a perfect 5-0 record before ending the 2006 season in Omaha with a 50-10 overall record.
+Georgia Tech, which earned a top-eight national seed in the NCAA Tournament for the fourth-consecutive year, made its third-straight NCAA Super Regional appearance the following season in 2006 and advanced to its third College World Series since Hall’s arrival.
+Hosting an NCAA Regional for the fifth-straight year, Tech swept through the regional and then the super regional with a perfect 5-0 record before ending the 2006 season in Omaha with a 50-10 overall record.

-With a squad that was among the youngest nationally in 2011, Tech tied a school record with 22 ACC wins and claimed the ACC regular season title.
-The following year, 2012, may go down as one of Hall’s best coaching jobs.
+With a squad that was among the youngest in the nation in 2011, Tech tied a school record with 22 ACC wins and claimed the ACC regular season title.
+The following year, 2012, may go down as one of Hall’s best coaching jobs on The Flats.
 A team that was battered with injuries, especially in the bullpen, snuck into the ACC Tournament on the final day of the regular season and got hot at just the right time.
-Tech rolled through Greensboro an undefeated 4-0, becoming the first No. 8-seed in conference history to win the title and the first to defeat a No. 1-seed (Florida State) in tournament play.
-The Jackets hit . .329 as a team and out-scored the opposition 35-15.
+Tech rolled through Greensboro an undefeated 4-0, becoming the first No. 8 seed in conference history to win the title and the first to defeat a No. 1 seed (Florida State) in tournament play.
+The Jackets hit .329 overall as a team and outscored the opposition 35-15.

 Tech’s 8-5 win over Miami in the 2012 ACC title game was Hall’s fourth win in five ACC championship game appearances.